TutorialsAndroid/KAlertDialog/README.md

-    .confirmButtonColor(R.color.colorPrimary) // you can change the color of confirm button .cancelButtonColor(R.color.colorAccent) // you can change the color of cancel button
+    .confirmButtonColor(R.color.colorPrimary) // you can change the color of confirm button .cancelButtonColor(R.color.colorAccent) // you can change the color of cancel button .setContentTextSize(50) // you can change the content text size

+    //This is how you can set dark theme to alert dialog box
+    @Override
+    protected void onCreate(Bundle savedInstanceState) {

+        //sets the theme for app
+        SharedPreferences sharedPreferences = this
+                .getSharedPreferences("theme", Context.MODE_PRIVATE);
+        final boolean dark = sharedPreferences.getBoolean("dark", false);
+        setTheme(dark ?
+R.style.AppThemeDark : R.style.AppTheme);

+        DARK_STYLE = dark; //this will apply dark theme to KAlertDialog Box

+        super.onCreate(savedInstanceState);
+        setContentView(R.layout.main_ui);
+    }

 And if you want to change the button corners with color create a drawable file